Living the High Life

 After feeding the grumbling and impatient little man that appears to live in my stomach, we were able to carry on to the World Heritage listed Border Ranges National Park

 , a beautiful track of land straddling the border between New South Wales and Queensland.
 Around the edge of the park you can see the magnificent remnants of a long since dead shield volcano, Mt.
 Warning, and the verdant valley nestled into the ridges that ring it.
 When we drove in on the rough and unsealed road, it was a very bumpy road on the shockingly shockless G-Force.
-Coupled with the
+Coupled with the fact that only

 The Hemp Embassy was the reason we came to Nimbin in the first place.
 A Place of education and resistance.

-fact that only one headlight works when we don't have the high beams on, it made for an interesting drive.
+one headlight works when we don't have the high beams on, it made for an interesting drive.
 After a series of wrong turns, misleading signs, and roads that appeared to have been created after the publication of this year's map, we found the appropriate route to the campground.

 Part of the way up we came across an obstinate crew of cows who were loath to move for us, when they eventually did, a couple of calves became confused and ran in front of the vehicle.
 The problem was not so much that we hit them, or mad burgers out of them; We didn't, although the thought crossed my mind as they continued to run wildly up the road, darting to the right than the left, then back up the road trying to figure out why the giant cow with the headlights wouldn't let them be.
 Eventually we were spared by a large cliff which they happily dove from.
 Again I jest, it was a mini ridge that trapped them behind some bushes that prevented their running back onto the road.

-We slept after feasting on our meager canned supplies and slept well, only to be
+We slept after feasting on our meager canned supplies and slept well, only to be awakened by a

 Wallabies in Action